DFG HEISENBERG Research Group Plant Architecture

 Developmental and Molecular Genetics of Cereal Spikes

-The research program is primarily centering on spike and spikelet development in wheat and barley.
+The research program primarily centers on spike and spikelet development in wheat and barley.

 Inflorescence Architecture of Cereal Spikes

 Our understanding of the molecular genetics of spike or spikelet development is very limited in small grain cereals.
 Functional knowledge of genes, which regulate key developmental traits such as inflorescence branching, spikelet initiation or abortion, rachis internode length, or total number of rachis internodes is almost completely lacking in most of our cereal crops.
 We are utilizing natural spike variants from wheat and induced spike mutants from barley to clarify the genetic make-up of genes underlying developmental phenotypes for reduced and increased grain number per spike.

 Spikelet and Floret Development

 Among the Triticeae, barley (Hordeum vulgare L.) shows a distinct spikelet formation with three single-flowered spikelets per rachis node.
 Based upon the size and fertility of the two lateral spikelets barley can be classified into five row-types (Mansfeld 1950): (1) convar. deficiens, (2) convar. distichon, (3) convar. intermedium, (4) convar. labile, and (5) convar. hexastichon.
 Three mutant barley loci—vrs2, vrs3, and vrs4—individually determine the conversion from two- (distichon) to six-rowed (hexastichon) barleys but, however, were exclusively found after mutagenesis.
 The molecular isolation of genes being involved in lateral spikelet fertility may provide an important contribution to further insights into the developmental genetic processes underlying floret formation in barley and other grasses.